 How strong is Kevlar, really?
 Imagine a bullet entering a Kevlar vest: what happens is, the bullet gets caught in the Kevlar fabric, which, instead of tearing, absorbs and disperses the impact force.
 More often than not, bulletproof vests are made of several layers of Kevlar for extra strength, and the bullets can even get bent or distorted hitting the Kevlar.
 Yep, it’s that badass.

 What is Special about Kevlar?

 So, Kevlar is tough – as in, bullet-bending tough – but what is truly special about it is its wide range of use.
-Aside from being stronger than steel, Kevlar is also uniquely heat-resistant: this fabric is able to withstand temperatures as high as 400 C (the melting point of Kevlar is 420 Celsius), which is why firefighters use it.
-It’s also why it comes so handy while creating motorcycle safety clothing (think abrasion and heat resistance when sliding on tarmac, for example).
+Aside from being stronger than steel, Kevlar is also uniquely heat-resistant.
+This fabric can withstand temperatures as high as 400 C (the melting point of Kevlar is 420 Celsius), which is why firefighters use it.
+It’s also why it comes so handy while creating motorcycle safety clothing (think abrasion and heat resistance when sliding on the tarmac, for example).
 Equally, it does not become brittle in extreme cold and can withstand temperatures below 195 C: that’s why it’s used in space suits as a protective outer layer.

 Where is Kevlar Used?

 As mentioned previously, Kevlar’s uses include protective clothing, heat-resistant firefighters’ clothing, combat gear, bulletproof vests and face masks, space suits, and motorcycle safety gear.
 But it’s not just protective gear for humans: Kevlar is also widely used in manufacturing car and bicycle tires, aircraft, spacecraft, ropes, sails… the list is endless: whenever there’s a need for strength, heat resistance, cut and tear resistance, and durability, you’ll likely find Kevlar.